dwjoyce/pythonbook/chapters/Decisions, decisions.rst

 Then try changing the values of ``a`` and ``b`` (make them the same, for instance), and repeat the comparisons.

 From the above snippet, the first two lines create our variables, ``a`` and ``b``, using the :term:`assignment operator` (not the :term:`equals operator`).
 The next six lines demonstrate the different comparison operators, one by one.
 The only one that really requires explanation is the second one, the :term:`not equal to operator` ``!=``.
 In maths, you would use a different symbol, such as this one: :math:`\neq`.
-Since this symbol is not readily available on the average computer keyboard, we use the exclamation mark in front of the equals sign to make the not equals operator ``!=``.
+Since this symbol is not readily available on a computer keyboard, we use the exclamation mark in front of the equals sign to make the not equals operator ``!=``.
 The other symbols are also separated, so in maths you could use the :math:`\geq` symbol, in programming, we expand it into ``>=``, thus taking up two symbols to mean the same.
 Similarly with :math:`\leq` is turned into ``<=``.

 .. note:: We call these :term:`expressions`, as they express a value once properly evaluated by the computer.
 Normally, one value is on the left, and another on the right, with the operator in the middle.
 Each of these operators can be used with other types of data than just integer numbers - floats and strings could also be used, e.g. ``2.5 > 1.2`` and ``"fred" != "harry"``.